There’s Moss on My Roof!

 Ideally, it’s best to remove moss on roofs when it’s actively growing.
 Moss grows very little during the summer, but it thrives and spreads during damp spring and fall seasons.
 The best time to remove moss on your roof is right before peak rains, when the moss is damp but no rain is forecast for a few days.

 We don’t recommend it.
 Lawn moss weed killers contain iron products, which leave rust marks.
 The best chemical products to treat roof moss kill the plant but won’t corrode your gutters or stain your roof.

 How To Prevent Moss on Roofs

-Without a doubt, the best way to keep roof moss from growing is through regular cleaning and maintenance.
-Our professionally trained crews have experience gently removing moss, so your roof remains intact.
+Without doubt, the best way to keep roof moss from growing is through regular cleaning and maintenance.
+Our professionally trained crews have experience gently removing moss so your roof remains intact.
 And after our careful air-brushing process, we treat your roof with eco- and pet-safe chemicals to inhibit further growth.

 And while we’re treating your roof, we can give you an estimate for other home maintenance jobs.
 In addition to roof cleaning, we provide the following services: